 Chicken Orzo Soup - Substitute shredded rotisserie chicken for the cooked turkey.

-Different Pasta Shapes - Replace the orzo with other small pasta like ditalini, mini shells, or elbows.
-Adjust the cook times according to package directions.
+Different Pasta Shapes - Replace the orzo with other small pasta such as ditalini, mini shells, or elbows.
+Adjust the cook times according to the package directions.

-Added Vegetables - Mix in some greens by adding 1 cup of fresh spinach or kale with the orzo.
-Or add a cup of diced potatoes or butternut squash with the carrots, celery, and onions.
+Added Vegetables - Mix in some greens by adding 1 cup of fresh spinach or kale to the orzo.
+Or add a cup of diced potatoes or butternut squash to the carrots, celery, and onions.
 If using potatoes, simmer them for 5 minutes before adding the turkey and orzo.

-Lemon - You can replace the wine with 3 tablespoons of lemon juice, or you could make the recipe using the wine and add a squeeze of fresh lemon juice when serving.
-It adds a nice brightness.
+Lemon - You can replace the wine with 3 tablespoons of lemon juice or make the recipe using the wine and squeeze fresh lemon juice when serving.
+It adds excellent brightness.

 Parmesan - For extra flavor, sprinkle each bowl with freshly grated Parmesan cheese when serving.

-More Seasonings - Add 1 teaspoon dried oregano or 1 tablespoon fresh oregano along with the garlic and thyme.
-Or replace the thyme with 2 teaspoons of Italian seasoning.
+More Seasonings - Add 1 teaspoon dried oregano or 1 tablespoon fresh oregano to the garlic and thyme.
+You can also replace the thyme with 2 teaspoons of Italian seasoning.

-Pro Tip: If you like a brothier soup just add more broth to suit your preference.
+Pro Tip: If you like a more brothy soup, just add more broth to suit your preference.

 Storage and Reheating

-Store leftover turkey orzo soup in an airtight container in the refrigerator for up to 4 days.
+- Place leftovers in an airtight container and store them in the refrigerator for up to 4 days—the flavors will improve over time!

 What to Serve with Turkey Orzo Soup

-If you have dinner rolls leftover from Thanksgiving warm them up and serve with some butter.
-Or use your leftover sweet potatoes to make these easy sweet potato rolls (they just use 2 ingredients)!
+If you have dinner rolls left over from Thanksgiving, warm them up and serve them with butter.
+You can also use your leftover sweet potatoes to make these easy sweet potato rolls (they just need 2 ingredients)!

-Or have a soup buffet night with roasted butternut squash soup and Creamy Potato and Dumpling!
+Or have a soup buffet night with roasted butternut squash soup and creamy potato and dumpling soup!

 More Soup Recipes